martelletto/godot/README.md

 - godot ecdsa verify -k pubkey.pem -s signature.bin -i file

-godot started as an otherwise uncompromising exercise by the author to master the Go language.
+godot started as an otherwise uncompromising exercise by the author to learn Go.
 Use it at your own risk.